Niki-Tester/gamestar/README.md

   The user will also find a button prompting them to add the game.

+### **Add Review Page**:

+  This page will be available by clicking the add game button found in the collapsible list of the relevant game from the Add Game Page.

+  Once loaded the user will be greeted with a form asking them to give their review a heading, what they liked about the game, what they disliked about the game and how many hours they played the game.

+  The user will then be asked "How do you rate" the game, and will be presented with a range slider that has a range between 0-5.
+When the user activates the slider, they will all so that the "rating stars" will update dynamically with the value of the range slider.

+  The user will then need to click the submit button in order for their review to be saved.
+This will submit their review and return them to the home screen, displaying a flash message if the review has/not been successfully created.

 ### **Game Review Page**:

   This page will be visible after a user selects to view reviews on a particular game, displayed on the home page.